-For all of the men who have decided to 'pop the question' the most confusing part of this could be choosing the wedding engagement ring.
+For all of the men who have decided to 'pop the question' the most confusing part of this could be choosing the engagement ring.
 There are a lot of choices today to be sure and the traditional diamond solitaire is now facing a considerable amount of competition from cubic zirconia along with semi-precious gemstones.

 Where to begin?
 Well it's a good idea to know whether or not your partner wants a diamond or would prefer their birthstone.
 Be aware that some of the birthstones such as emeralds, sapphires and rubies can be just a costly as a diamond depending on their quality.
-With that said, it's also important to know that many jewelers are promoting cubic zirconia engagement rings.
+With that said, it's also important to know that many jewelers are promoting cubic zirconia rings.
 Although cubic zirconia is much less expensive than diamonds, be sure that your partner will not be offended by a 'fake' diamond ring before you make your purchase.

 Buying a diamond can be quite an enlightening experience.
 As the most highly touted precious stone in the world, they are rarely clear in color or without imperfections.
 The grading system for diamonds relates to its clarity; this is important to understand because it plays a big role in the price of the diamond.
 For instance, a flawless diamond graded as 'F' will require deep pockets more than a diamond graded VVs1 which means slightly imperfect.